-Philippines is an archipelago with more than 7 thousand island, divided into 3 geographic regions: Luzon, Visayas and Mindanao.
-Boracay is a tiny island located in Visayas, central part of the country.
+The Philippines is an archipelago with more than 7 thousand islands, divided into 3 geographic regions: Luzon, Visayas, and Mindanao.
+Boracay is a tiny island located in the Visayas, the central part of the country.
 A sunny destination that can be only reached by boat.
-But as we all know: Paradise is never on a easy road.
+But as we all know: Paradise is never an easy road.

-To get to Boracay, Philippines, you will have to fly to Manila and Cebu (the two big cities in the country with international airport) and then fly to Kalibo or Caticlan, the closest towns to Boracay.
-Happy news: budget airlines like Cebu Pacific and AirAsia have daily flights to there 🙂 Keep an eye on their websites, you can get super cheap flight to/from many other cities around Southeast Asia.
+To get to Boracay, Philippines, you will have to fly to Manila and Cebu (the two big cities in the country with international airports) and then fly to Kalibo or Caticlan, the closest towns to Boracay.
+Happy news: budget airlines like Cebu Pacific and AirAsia have daily flights there 🙂 Keep an eye on their websites, you can get super cheap flights to/from many other cities around Southeast Asia.

-At the front door of the airport you will find plenty of options: buses, minivans and tricycles ready to take you to the Caticlan Pier.
-My personal advice, don’t get the first you find.
-Check out at least two or three services, prices and timetables.
-We landed at Kalibo and got a minivan to Caticlan for 200 Pesos (4.5 usd).
-After one hour drive we were at the pier.
+At the front door of the airport, you will find plenty of options: buses, minivans, and tricycles ready to take you to the Caticlan Pier.
+My personal advice is don’t get the first you find.
+Check out at least two or three services, prices, and timetables.
+We landed at Kalibo and got a minivan to Caticlan for 200 Pesos (4.5 USD).
+After one hour’s drive we were at the pier.